 Find out more about the legal challenges surrounding adoption by contacting our office today!

 According to state laws, the court must schedule an adoption hearing within 90 days once you file the petition for adoption.
 If all required parties consent to the adoption, or have had their parental rights terminated, and your petition is unopposed a hearing may not be necessary.
-Our Fayetteville, NC family law attorney can talk with you to determine the circumstances of your case and help to gather evidence if a court hearing is required.
+Our Fayetteville adoption attorney can talk with you to determine the circumstances of your case and help to gather evidence if a court hearing is required.

 Once the adoption decree is entered the adoptee-child possesses the same legal rights as a biological child of the adoptive parents.
 The adoptee-child’s relationship with his or her biological parents, however, is ended, meaning that the biological parents lose all legal obligations and rights to the child.
 This does not, however, apply to the biological spouse in a stepparent adoption, which involves a stepparent seeking to adopt a stepson or stepdaughter.